Respect for Nature

 - How do you feel when you take care of nature?
 What are the benefits of being in nature?

-Write this saying on the board and ask students to explain what it means and why it might be important: "You should sit in nature for 20 minutes a day... unless you're busy, then you should sit in nature for an hour."
+Write this saying on the board and ask participants to explain what it means and why it might be important: "You should sit in nature for 20 minutes a day... unless you're busy, then you should sit in nature for an hour."

 - Makes you healthier